-See Note 7.3 a) on accounting policies.
+See Note 7.3 on accounting policies.

-In the Company's internal credit rating system, credit-impaired loans and advances are classified into Stage 2 and Stage 3.
+In the Company's internal credit rating system, credit-impaired loans and advances are classified into Stage 3.

-As at 31 December 2019 the Company had no financial assets that were written off during the period and that are still subject to enforcement activity.
-At the end of the previous financial year, the contractual amount outstanding on such assets amounted to HUF 18 million.
+As at 31 December 2020 the Company had HUF 1 million (2019: HUF 0 million) financial assets that were written off during the period and that are still subject to enforcement activity.